Grass FED beef faq’s

 Click SHOP and place your $200 deposit to reserve your quarter or half steer.
 You will see the date our steers go to the processor: Key Packing in Robbins, NC.
 After the steers go to the processor we will obtain the hanging weight.
 We'll call you to see how you want your beef cut, inform you of the remaining balance due to Riley’s Ranch and let you know the exact pick up date.
 The beef will dry-age in a climate-controlled cooler for approximately 2 weeks which tenderizes the meat, and then it will require 2-3 days for processing.
 You will pick up the meat at the processor, and at that time, you will pay Key Packing for your processing fee.
 The remainder of your Riley’s Ranch fee less deposit will be charged to your credit card or you can pay by check at time of pickup .
 You are welcome to schedule a farm tour to see the cows and heritage chickens.
 If you have children, they can collect some eggs from the nesting boxes in the barn!

 WHOLE steer orders are not posted online.
-To order, click CONTACT to send us an email to confirm availability, and if available send a $400 deposit to reserve by PayPal or by check to the farm.
+To order, click CONTACT to send us an email to confirm availability, and if available send a $400 deposit to reserve by mailing a check to the farm.
 Only QUARTER and HALF orders are available online.

 What will your beef cost?

-The 2024 cost is $8/lb. for hanging weight which is about 60% of the live weight.
+The 2025 cost is $9/lb. for hanging weight.
 We offer a 10% discount for returning customers and military.
-This price does not include Key Packing processing fees, which are $0.75 cents per pound plus a slaughter fee of $60 for whole beef, $30 for half beef, $15 for quarter beef (subject to change.)
-Hanging weight refers to the weight of the carcass before it is processed.
+This price does not include Key Packing processing fees, which are $0.75 cents per pound plus a slaughter fee of $60 for whole steer, $30 for half steer, $15 for quarter steer (subject to change.)
+Hanging weight refers to the weight of the carcass before it is processed and is ~ 60% of the live weight.
 Your packaged, NCDA inspected frozen cuts should be about 25%-35% less weight than hanging weight depending on the type of cuts in your order.

 What can I expect with my BULK BEEF order?